kristinemlarson/gnssrefl/docs/pages/new_station.md

-# Designing a GNSS Reflections Site
+# What is a good GNSS Reflections Site?

 ![img](http://www.kristinelarson.net/wp-content/uploads/2017/12/smm3_anim_new-1.gif)
 *Reflection zones at Summit Camp, Greenland, where the GNSS antenna is ~16 meters above the surface.*